Iso-entangled mutually unbiased bases, symmetric quantum measurements and mixed-state designs

-\emph{Two--qubit iso-entangled MUBs.}---As the set of iso-entangled vectors forming a SIC is known for two \cite{ZTE10} and three \cite{H82} qubit systems, it is natural to ask if there exists an analogous configuration of isoentangled MUBs.
-In other words, we wish to find a global unitary rotation $U\in U(4)$ acting on the entire constellation in such a way that the degeneracy of the configuration of $20$ points shown in Fig.~\ref{2210} is lifted and all of them become equally distant from the center of the Bloch ball of radius $R = 1/2$.
+\emph{Two--qubit iso-entangled MUBs.}---As the set of iso-entangled vectors forming a SIC is known for two \cite{ZTE10} and three \cite{H82} qubit systems, it is natural to ask whether there exists an analogous configuration of iso-entangled MUBs.
+In other words, we wish to find a global unitary rotation $U\in U(4)$ acting on the standard constellation in such a way that the degeneracy of the configuration of $20$ points is lifted and all of them become equally distant from the center of the Bloch ball.
 Then the corresponding vectors in ${\cal H}_4$ share the same degree of entanglement and can be obtained from a selected {\sl fiducial vector} $|\phi_1\rangle$ by local unitaries, $|\phi_j\rangle = U_j \otimes W_j |\phi_1\rangle$ with $j=2,\dots, 20$.

-We solve the problem and construct the desired set of five iso-entangled MUBs in ${\cal H}_4$ making use of the fact that the group of local unitary operations is in this case isomorphic to the double cover of the alternating group $A_5$.
+We construct the desired set of five iso-entangled MUBs in ${\cal H}_4$ making use of the fact that the group of local unitary operations is in this case isomorphic to the double cover of the alternating group $A_5$.
 It has two faithful irreducible representations of degree two and it admits a tensor product representation that allows us to construct the necessary local two-qubit gates $U_j \otimes W_j$.

-As shown in Appendix \ref{20MUB} the full analytic solution can be generated by local unitaries from the following fiducial state,
+As shown in Appendix \ref{20MUB}, the full analytic solution can be generated by local unitaries from the following fiducial state,

 where $a_\pm = -7 \pm 3\sqrt{5} + i(1 \pm\sqrt{5})$.
-Since all $20$ states forming five bases are iso-entangled, their partial traces with respect to the first (or the second) subsystem belong to a sphere of radius $r=\sqrt{3/20}$, related to the linear entanglement entropy of each state, embedded inside the Bloch ball of radius $R=1/2$.
+Since the states forming five bases are iso-entangled, their partial traces with respect to the first (or the second) subsystem share the same purity and belong to a sphere of radius $r=\sqrt{3/20}$, embedded inside the Bloch ball of radius $R=1/2$.
 The set of $20$ points enjoys a dodecahedral symmetry, shown in Fig. \ref{2221}.
 Reductions of the four states stemming from each of the five bases in $\mathcal{H}_4$ form a regular tetrahedron in both reductions, so up to rescaling their Bloch vectors form a SIC for a single qubit.
-The mixed states corresponding to all five bases form in both reductions a five-tetrahedron compound with the same chirality, while their convex hull yields a regular dodecahedron.
+In both reductions the mixed states corresponding to all five bases form a five-tetrahedron compound with the same chirality, while their convex hull yields a regular dodecahedron.
+This configuration is not directly related to the arrangement of $20$ pure states in dimension $4$ forming the {\sl magic dodecahedron} of Penrose \cite{Pe94,ZP93,MA99}.
+It differs also from the regular dodecahedron of Zimba \cite{Zi06}, which describes a basis of five orthogonal anticoherent states in ${\cal H}_5$ in the stellar representation.